Tag

 9. Marisco Na Praça

-You can dine inside or on the patio aside the main floor of the mercado.
-Either way, you’ll experience an explosion of flavors that remind you of why fresh seafood is so amazing.
-This is the place we learned that the beef sandwich called a prego is the preferred dessert of locals.
+You can dine inside or on the patio beside the main floor of the mercado.
+Either way, you’ll experience an explosion of flavors that will remind you why fresh seafood is so amazing.
+This is the place where we learned that the beef sandwich called a prego is the preferred dessert of locals.
 Something about the simple bread and meat combination provides a sinfully satisfying finish to a seafood meal.
-If you’re looking for more of a seaside view Marisco Na Praça also has a location at the Cascais marina.
+If you’re looking for more of a seaside view, Marisco Na Praça also has a location at the Cascais marina.

 10. El Clandestino